 absorption.
 However as mentioned above, calcium uptake under low acid conditions is either normal, or even

-on the the high side, with calcium becoming bio-unavailable and potentially resulting in reduced bone density
+on the high side, with calcium becoming bio-unavailable and potentially resulting in reduced bone density and

 General recommendations for nutritional supplementation: To avoid stomach problems and improve tolerance,